davidk-im/P5-Gim-Vamps-Project/README.md

 * Computer systems and networks
    * How computers and network systems work using the internet and parallel distributed computing
    * How to use multiple computers to split up work and make process faster
+    * In our project, multiple computers and networks are used to make the games possible.
+The user's device connects with the backend on our server to ensure the most quality in our game as possible.
 * Impact of computing/ethics
    * Effect of computing on society, economy, culture, and everyday life
    * Legal and ethical responsibilities as a programmer
    * Digital divide, computing bias, and safe computing
+    * In our project, you can clearly see the impact of ethics and computing simply by the enjoyment of the users using the website in-hand.
+Our approach to an online competitive chess website is completely legal and ethical, and provides a lot of value for the user playing the game.
 * Practiced not voicing over for [commerical](https://www.youtube.com/watch?v=6gtWMTjAztI) which are the requirements for the final project

 ### Incorporating Tech Talks